Skip to content

 $ reoxide link-ghidra

-The next time Ghidra is started, it will start the symlinked decompile binary and connect automatically to the reoxided daemon.
-Multiple Ghidra installations can be managed by adjusting the ReOxide config file, e.g. ~/.config/ReOxide/reoxide.toml per default on Linux:
+The next time Ghidra starts, it will use the symlinked decompile binary and connect automatically to the reoxided daemon.
+ReOxide can also manage more than one Ghidra installation by adjusting reoxide.toml:

 toml